Access articles and books for free

 - Read How to Use Your Harvard Key to Get Online Articles for Free

 - Install the Check Harvard Library Bookmark and GoogleScholar

-- Use "Try Harvard Library" and "How to Get It" when you see them
+- Use "Try Harvard Library" and "Check Access Options" when you see them

 - For troubleshooting help, send the citation or description to Ask A Librarian

 Organize, annotate, and cite your sources

 - See Zotero: Getting Started for Harvard-specific installation